Composition of the Supreme Court

 The Supreme Court is composed of the Chief Justice of Ireland, who is President of the Court, and nine ordinary judges.
 The President of the Court of Appeal and the President of the High Court are additional judges of the Supreme Court.

-Mr Justice Frank Clarke was appointed the 12th Chief Justice of Ireland on the 28th July, 2017, succeeding The Hon.
-Mrs. Justice Susan Denham.
+Mr Justice Donal O'Donnell was appointed the 13th Chief Justice of Ireland on the 11th October, 2021, succeeding The Hon.
+Mr. Justice Frank Clarke.
 In addition to presiding at hearings of the Supreme Court the Chief Justice has the responsibility of managing the Court including the assignment of Judges to cases for hearing.

 The Supreme Court is based in the Four Courts in Dublin, but occasionally sits in other cities.
 Cases are heard by three, five or, in exceptional circumstances, seven judges.